-Problems with posture and balance develop.
+Changes in posture and balance may get worse.
 A person with Parkinson's tends to walk in a stooped manner with quick, shuffling steps.
 Sometimes the person may freeze.
 This is a sudden, brief inability to move.
 It most often affects walking.
+Falls may be common.

 The disease can affect many of the muscles used for chewing and swallowing.
-This can lead to problems with eating, drooling, and choking.
+This can lead to problems with eating, as well as drooling and choking.
 It can also affect the muscles that are used for speech.
 This can lead to low or soft speech, unclear speech sounds, and other problems.

 What causes Parkinson's disease?

-Normally, these nerve cells make an important chemical called dopamine.
+Normally, nerve cells in the brain make an important chemical called dopamine.
 Dopamine sends signals to the part of your brain that controls movement.
 It lets your muscles move smoothly and do what you want them to do.
 When you have Parkinson's, these nerve cells break down.
 Then you no longer have enough dopamine, and you have trouble moving the way you want to.

 No one knows for sure what makes these nerve cells break down.
-But scientists are doing a lot of research to look for the answer.
-They are studying many possible causes, including aging and poisons in the environment.
+But researchers are studying many possible causes, including aging and poisons in the environment.